leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	section.property = value

-### Units
+### Unit Specifications<a name="unitSpecifications"></a>

 Units are a very important concept in openhatd.
 A port's unit specification tells a UI how to present the value to the user.
 Units apply to numeric values only, i. e. they are useful with Analog and Dial ports.
-They are not used for internal purposes in openhatd, so they are basically tags or labels that can be anything and they are not validated; but as they are hints for client UIs you should make sure that UIs understand the specified units.
+They are not validated or used for internal purposes in openhatd, so they are basically tags or labels that can be anything; but as they are hints for client UIs you should make sure that UIs understand the specified units.

 Units are specified for ports using the `Unit` setting.
 Example: